 2.3.2 Pharmacology

-Although its initial administration was performed by medical authorities intravenously, noninvasive dosing of the drug can take place through trans dermal administration, nasal spray administration, and sublingual administration.36,37 36,37 The synthetic drug is a lipophilic phenylpiperidine opioid agonist and is activated by binding to the μ-opioid receptor.
+Although its initial administration was performed by medical authorities intravenously, noninvasive dosing of the drug can take place through trans dermal administration, nasal spray administration, and sublingual administration.36,37 36,37 The synthetic drug is a lipophilic phenylpiperidine opioid agonist, and is activated by binding to the μ-opioid receptor.
 The binding affinity of fentanyl to the μ-opioid receptor is similar to that of morphine 29; however, fentanyl is around 100-300 times more potent than morphine depending on its physical properties and how it is exposed in assay.
 Additionally, fentanyl has a half-life of range between 3-7 hours, with a route of elimination to occur within 3-4 days through urine; whereas morphine has a half-life range of 2-4 hours when metabolized into normorphine, with a route of elimination within 2-3 days.

 2.3.3 Analogues and Derivatives